artsy/artsy.github.io/_posts/2023-03-07-nextjs-at-artsy-retrospective.markdown

 [highly portable one](https://github.com/artsy/palette-mobile) at that).

-With this limitation, our ability to use React Server Components had been severely tampered.
+With this limitation, our ability to use React Server Components had been severely hampered.
 Excluding the root-most level of our component tree, we were now required to prepend `use client` on the top of every component, lest we receive ambiguous errors about rendering a client component (which used to be server-side render safe) on the "RSC server".